P3p1t0/pokemonsay-packagefriendly/README.md

 If you use a Arch-based distribution (For example: Arch Linux, Manjaro, etc.), you can use the pre-made package or the PKGBUILD available in my other Github repository : https://github.com/P3p1t0/pokemonsay-archbased .

-Dependency: cowsay.
+Dependency: cowsay

-Optional dependency: cowfortune (For fortune cookies).
+Optional dependency: cowfortune (For fortune cookies)

 ## Usage